Euclidean plane and its relatives; a minimalist introduction: Half-planes

-\begin{thm}{Proposition} The complement of a line $(PQ)$ in the plane can be presented in the unique way as a union of two disjoint subsets called \emph{half-planes} such that \begin{enumerate}[(a)] \item Two points $X,Y\notin(PQ)$ lie in the same half-plane if and only if the angles $\ang PQX$ and $\ang PQY$ have the same sign. \item Two points $X,Y\notin(PQ)$ lie in the same half-plane if and only if $[XY]$ does not intersect $(PQ)$. \end{enumerate}
+\begin{thm}[\abs]{Corollary} The complement of a line $(PQ)$ in the plane can be presented in a unique way as a union of two disjoint subsets called \emph{half-planes} such that \begin{enumerate}[(a)] \item Two points $X,Y\notin(PQ)$ lie in the same half-plane if and only if the angles $PQX$ and $PQY$ have the same sign. \item Two points $X,Y\notin(PQ)$ lie in the same half-plane if and only if $[XY]$ does not intersect~$(PQ)$. \end{enumerate}

 \end{thm}